Bukidnon's 1st congressional district

 Bukidnon's 1st congressional district is one of the four congressional districts of the Philippines in the province of Bukidnon.
 It has been represented in the House of Representatives since 1987.
 The district encompasses the entire northern frontier of Bukidnon bordering Cagayan de Oro and Misamis Oriental.
 It consists of the municipalities of Baungon, Libona, Malitbog, Manolo Fortich, Sumilao and Talakag.
 Prior to redistricting in 2012, the district stretched further south to include the municipalities of Kalilangan and Pangantucan.
-It is currently represented in the 19th Congress by Jose Manuel F. Alba of the Bukidnon Paglaum Party (BPP) and Lakas–CMD.
+It is currently represented in the 20th Congress by Jose Manuel F. Alba of the Bukidnon Paglaum Party (BPP) and National Unity Party (NUP).